Whether for a long distance, to go from town to town or to ride to work, discover this gem of the Laurentians.

 - When the surface is too soft, avoid damaging the trail and consider turning back;

-- Yield the right of way and be courteous.
+- Yield and be courteous.

 The P’tit Train du Nord is part of the Route Verte